NWWayward/NWWayward.github.io/_orgs/TWoSaM.md

 **Drain**
 *(Speed 0, 3 AP)*
-Anyone inside the Swarm's area you choose to target must make a Chakra Exhaustion (10 + X/2).
-X is how many IC they have remained in the cloud since they last left it.
+Anyone inside the Swarm’s area you choose to target must make a Chakra Exhaustion (15 + X/5).
+X is the lower of how many IC they have remained in the cloud since they last left it and the Aburame's CHA/2.
 This action may be used no more than once every 10 IC.

 **Return**
 *(Speed 6)*